 Maryland juries are instructed that negligence is doing something that a person using ordinary care, caution and prudence would not do, or, in fact doing something that a reasonably cautious person would not, under the circumstances.
-The standard is typically that of hypothetical "reasonable person".
-The question posed, is, what, would a reasonable person in similar circumstances do, refrain from doing - or perhaps, what precautions would they take?
+As attorney Eric T. Kirk will tell you, the standard is typically that of hypothetical “reasonable person”.
+The question posed, is, what, would a reasonable person in similar circumstances do, refrain from doing – or perhaps, what precautions would they take?

 “How would that reasonable person react under similar circumstances?”

 If the alleged negligent actor’s conduct falls outside of the bounds of reasonable expectations, you have an act of negligence.
 If you’ve been injured due to some action, or failure, of another, and the person that hurt you has acted in a way that this imaginary reasonable person would not have acted- that’s negligence.
 To prove up a case for negligence in court, a plaintiff must show that:

 - the defendant owed them a duty to conform their conduct to specific standard of care that prevents harm- or the risk of harm- to others

 - the defendant did not conform their and conduct that failure fairly directly led to an injury that